noellecote1-svg/ENTI-674-Team-6-Project-VentureLog/README.md

 VentureLog solves this by giving founders one private space to:
 - **Write and reflect** through a daily journal with business-area tagging
 - **Track what matters** by logging key metrics and visualizing trends over time
-- **Document decisions** with full context — what options were considered, what was chosen, and what actually happened
+- **Document decisions** with full context including what options were considered, what was chosen, and what actually happened
 - **Get honest coaching** from an AI executive coach that reads their actual business data before every response
 - **Generate investor updates** automatically from their logged data with one click